kylemichaelreaves/rails-pg-app/README.md

   ```ruby
   Property.distinct(:owner_name).pluck(:owner_name)
   ```
-- Return a sorted array of arrays; the second value in the nested arrays is the value count of name in the properties table
+- Return an array sorted by its nested second value; the second value is the count of `owner_name` in the properties table
   ```ruby
   Property.pluck(:owner_name).tally.sort_by { |k, v|v }
   ```
-- Return malformed (strings including more than two spaces) owner_name
+- Return malformed `owner_name` (strings including more than two spaces)

   ```ruby
   Property.distinct.pluck(:owner_name).each_with_index { |el, i| puts el, i if el.match?(/\s+{2}/) }
   ```

-- Returning the id's of the properties associated with a given owner, in this case, the name which appears the most (617) in the `properties` table: `COA 99 HUDSON,LLC`
+- Returning the id's of the properties associated with a given owner
   ```ruby
   Property.where(owner_name: "COA 99 HUDSON,LLC").pluck(:id)
   ```